Skip to main content

 • The next step is to install NixOS.

-• Select Administer Secure Boot tile on the screen.
+• Arrow down to Administer Secure Boot.
 Press enter.

-• Should you wish to enable it later in the future, repeat the above steps but select Enable this time.
-More about secure boot here.
+• To enable Secure Boot again, repeat the above steps but select Enable this time.

-• Insert the USB drive into your powered off Framework Laptop 16, and then power on.
-If you have an existing OS installed on the Storage drive in your laptop, immediately after the power light comes on begin rapidly tapping (continuously ) the F12 key - you must begin tapping well before you see the Framework logo.
+• Insert the USB drive into the powered off Framework Computer, and then power on.
+Immediately after the power light comes on begin tapping the F12 key before the Framework logo is visible.

 • Hit Enter again to boot into and install NixOS.